timescale/docs/getting-started/tables-hypertables.md

 ### Creating your first hypertable

+1. At the command prompt, use the `psql` connection string from the cheat sheet you downloaded to connect to your database.
 1. Create a regular PostgreSQL table to store the real-time stock trade data using `CREATE TABLE`: